DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 3. Populate the "Policy Configurations" which will be used to create MQTT application certificate.
 The Policy Configurations are partially auto filled, while all the fields can be modified.

-\*Hover over the `i` circles for more information of each field to know more.
+\*Hover over the `i` circles for more information about each configuration.

 ![KEYNOA](/img/KEYNOA/MQTT2PolicyConfigurations.png)